mako-framework/docs/08_learn_more/00_date_and_time.md

 $time = TimeImmutable::createFromFormatOrThrow('Y-m-d', '2014-03-28', new DateTimeZone('Europe/Paris'));
 ```

-The `createFromDate` method allows you to create a `TimeImmutable` instance using a date.
+The `createFromDate` method allows you to create an instance using a date.
 Only the first parameter (year) is required.
 It'll use the current month and day if not specified.
 There's also an optional fourth parameter that accepts a valid time zone string or a `DateTimeZone` instance.

 ```php
 $time = TimeImmutable::createFromDate(2014);